Read the book and email me when you pick your party date!

 Both of these platforms also include paid options where you can upgrade your account.
 Here, I’ll list the comparison of what both offer.

-• Beautiful, cool templates that looks like a real card that you can send digitally via email
+• Beautiful, cool templates that look like a real card that you can send digitally via email

 • Customizable fonts, colors, and formatting